Call for Projects FAQ

 A: Concept Papers are limited to six pages.
 The required Quad chart is additional.

-Q: Is it possible in the call for project, to submit a project that is an extension of an already submitted OIF white paper?
+Q: Is it possible to submit a project that is an extension of an already submitted OIF white paper?

 A: The concept papers and projects will be evaluated on their own merits independently from previous submissions.

 Q: Can PowerAmerica help obtain high voltage devices (10 kV and 3.3 kV) for projects to be conducted in Budget Period 5?